 Equitable Infill Program

 California is currently facing a major housing crisis.
 California will need to build 1.8 million new homes and double its current rate of development in order to keep up with the growing population .
 California also has a lack of affordable housing.
-Both housing and rent prices can be double the amount an Average American spends outside of California .
+Both housing and rent prices can be double the amount an average American spends outside of California .
 This has caused California to have the biggest homeless population in the country, with over 150,000 people currently living on the streets and the rate steadily increasing .
 Additionally, due to a lack of housing in urban centers, the housing shortage promotes long commutes, which in turn contributes to GHG emissions due to there being more cars on the road .
 Although Governor Newsom proposed to spend 1.75 billion to combat the housing crisis, much more will need to be done to keep up with the growing demand .

-Our Equitable Infill Incentives Report resolves to promote infill development by offering government incentives to projects that fulfill infill criteria.
-However, these criteria have not been properly defined by the legislature, so our first step was to find a universal definition of infill.
-We examined how this word is defined in a multitude of statutes, regulations, and grant program guidelines and then presented this problem to our allies in a Roundtable meeting and collected input on what parts of the definitions should be included in the final definition.
+We then repeated the process to analyze the many existing approaches to equity protections that should be coupled with infill incentives.
+Building upon a collaborative effort conducted by our partner ClimatePlan to develop a policy platform for “Investment Without Displacement,” we sought to translate this policy guidance into specific inclusionary and anti-displacement criteria. and then presented this problem to our allies in a Roundtable meeting and collected input on what parts of the definitions should be included in the final definition.
 The next step was to include as part of the definition a series of incentives that would prioritize sustainable and affordable development.
 We specifically focused on adding inclusionary and anti-displacement protections to make sure that the new development does not promote patterns of gentrification and segregation.
 Using a set of policy guidelines for investment without displacement developed by our partners at ClimatePlan, we proposed this issue as a series of questions at our next Roundtable meeting and gathered their thoughts on how to properly include these provisions in our definition of infill.